Local Thermodynamics and Entropy for Relativistic Hydrostatic Equilibrium: Local thermodynamic relations and entropy

 Comments are in order.
 The (inverse) temperature introduced to satisfy the local Euler relation and the first law of thermodynamics in \eqref{betaComoving} exactly matches the one derived by Tolman as the 'proper temperature' for a local observer \cite{PhysRev.35.904}.
 This temperature was also derived by different ways in standard textbooks \cite{alma991013077249704706,Misner:1974qy}.
-On the other hand, the 'entropy vector' and 'proper entropy density' were introduced to discuss hydrostatic equilibrium in \cite{PhysRev.35.904} without explicit expression, while the entropy density and the entropy current are explicitly determined in this paper.
+On the other hand, the 'entropy vector' and 'proper entropy density' were introduced to discuss hydrostatic equilibrium in \cite{1935ApJ....82..435H} without explicit expression, while the entropy density and the entropy current are explicitly determined in this paper.
 From the entropy density, one can compute the local entropy inside the sphere of radius $\bar r$ denoted by $\mbf S_{\bar r}$ as $S_{\bar r} = \int_{\mbf S_{\bar r}} \mathrm d^{d-1}x s= \int_0^{\bar r} dr (\rho+p)V_r'/T$, where $V_{\bar r}=\int_{\mbf S_{\bar r}} \mathrm d^{d-1}x v$ is the volume of the spherical region within the radius $r$.
 These results were obtained without restricting the value of the Newton constant.
 Therefore the thermodynamic quantities and thermodynamic relations hold non-pertubatively with respect to the Newton constant.
+Finally, in \cite{Oppenheim_2003}, the entropy density with respect to a non-proper coordinates $s_0$ is introduced to satisfy another local thermodynamic relation in the non-proper coordinates such that $s_{0} = \beta(\rho+p) -\mu n$, where the chemical potential $\mu$ is also introduced, and it is claimed that multiplying this by 'a tiny volume element $V$' leads to the thermodynamic relations such as \eqref{Euler} and \eqref{1stLaw} including the term of chemical potential.\footnote{ Once the local Euler's relation \eqref{Euler} and the first law of thermodynamics \eqref{1stLaw} are proved, it is not difficult to include the terms of chemical potential and number density of particles formally by shifting the definition of entropy density as $s=\check s + \sum_i\frac{\mu_i}T n_i$ so as to extend the local Euler's relation to $T\check s = u +p v -\sum_i \mu_i n_i$.
+In order to satisfy the first law of thermodynamics $Td\check s = du +p dv -\sum_i \mu_i dn_i$, it is required to satisfy $\sum_i d(\mu_i/T) n_i = 0$.
+For the case of one species of particle, the condition reduces to $d(\mu/T) = 0$, or, $\mu\propto T$, which agrees with the result in \cite{Oppenheim:2001nx,Oppenheim_2003,glendenning2012compact}. } However, the 'tiny volume element $V$' is not specified in the main text of \cite{Oppenheim_2003}, while the quantity denoted by $V$ is introduced in Appendix to compute the entropy of the system with constant energy density to satisfy $dV=4\pi r^2 \sqrt{g_{rr}} dr$.
+If this definition of $V$ in Appendix of \cite{Oppenheim_2003} is adopted in the main text of \cite{Oppenheim_2003}, then the thermodynamic relations such as \eqref{Euler} and \eqref{1stLaw} do not hold.
+In this context, a new claim of this paper can be rephrased to say that the local specific volume element (called 'a tiny volume element $V$' in \cite{Oppenheim_2003}) has to be given as the measure of the volume element at a constant time denoted by $v$ in order to prove the local thermodynamic relations.\footnote{ This specification of the correct local form of the specific volume element is not trivial at all because such a tiny volume element is given to be proportional to the volume per particle $1/n$ or the inverse density $1/\rho$ in the textbooks of fluid dynamics and general relativistic hydrodynamics the author has ever seen, for instance, \cite{Weinberg:1972kfs,Misner:1974qy,rezzolla2013relativistic,zel2014stars}. }